-The 2017 STEM Leadership for Girls Conference sought to improve awareness of education and career opportunities and services to Arkansas female students in grades 7-8 and 9-12 in science, technology, engineering and mathematics, by increasing the participation, retention and advancement of girls and women in STEM.
+On Friday April 26th, we hosted 100 girls from Episcopal Collegiate, Holy Souls, Jacksonville Middle and Sheridan Middle Schools in an effort to improve awareness of education and career opportunities and services to Arkansas female students in grades 7-8 in science, technology, engineering and mathematics, by increasing the participation, retention and advancement of girls and women in STEM.
 Our conferences provided hands-on workshops, tours of STEM facilities and programs offered at UALR, a panel discussion, and the potential to build mentoring relationships with STEM professionals.
-This program was developed to inspire females in this age range to pursue STEM as a career and higher education option.
-The conference workshops promoted interest in science, technology, engineering and mathematics and ultimately reduce the stereotype that these fields are mainly for males.
-This program also encouraged young females to pursue collegiate careers in STEM related occupations while exposing them to the variety of STEM careers.
+In addition, the program inspired females in these age ranges to consider STEM as a career and higher education option.
+Lastly, the conference workshops sessions promoted interest in science, technology, engineering, and mathematics and strive to reduce the stereotype that these fields are mainly for males.

 Our Conference Speakers were from The Arkansas Department of Health, Arkansas State Crime Laboratory, Arkansas Geological Survey, Arkansas Department of Transportation, Alyzen Medical Physics

 UAMS – Dept. Laboratory Sciences, Arkansas Regional Innovation Hub

 and Polk Stanley Wilcox Architects